 From here on out it reads almost exactly like that time I got similar emails when I tried to sell my car, also on Mudah.

 Read the whole email, but the short of it is Vic wants my full name and address and then he will give me the details of an iProperty.my agent (not Mudah?
 Running the scam in many places, are we?) to whom I can pay the money for his Marina Court apartment.
-A secure account of an agent, of course, where it will be kept safe until the can courier the keys.
+A secure account of an agent, of course, where it will be kept safe until he can courier the keys.

 Aaaaaand, if after 2 days of inspecting the apartment I decide it’s not for me, he will refund me the money.
 Yes he will, he said so right there in that email.
+Clearly a standup guy, this Vic.

 Vic ends off the email by thanking me for the nice cooperation.
 I bet he’s already rubbing his hands in anticipation of receiving a blind deposit.
 I replied to his email, unfortunately saying “Dammit, don’t scam people, Vic”, so perhaps he won’t reply to that.